Home Search Gallery How-To Books Links Workshops About Contact

 In 1999 Nikon introduced the world's first practical DSLR (see DSLR history), which for reasons of economy and practicality, shot a diminutive (DX) 16 x 24mm frame.

-Back in the early days, when 6 megapixels was only science fiction, these tiny DX chips were a great way to allow smaller lenses and less expensive cameras.
+Back in the early days, when 6 megapixels was only science fiction, these tiny DX chips were a great way to permit smaller lenses and less expensive cameras.
 Nikon introduced a limited range of DX lenses which were smaller physically, but are not able to cover the larger film or FX frame.

 DX lenses were needed for wide angles and fisheyes, since even the widest and fishiest FX lenses weren't short enough to be really wide or fishy on DX.
 DX lenses were never needed for normal or tele lenses.
 Conventional FX lenses work perfectly on DX for that.